Administrative divisions of France: Overseas regions

 Each overseas region is coextensive with an overseas department (département d'outre-mer, or DOM), again with the same status as departments in metropolitan France.
 The first four overseas departments were created in 1946 and preceded the four overseas regions, Mayotte became a DOM in 2011.
-The dual structure of overseas region and overseas department, with two separate assemblies administering the same territory, results from the extension of the regional scheme to the overseas departments in the 1970s.
+The dual structure of overseas region and overseas department, with two separate assemblies administering the same territory, results from the extension of the regional system to the overseas departments in the 1970s.
 Each overseas region or department may transform into a single territorial collectivity, with the merger of the regional and departmental assemblies, which voters in Martinique and French Guiana approved in two referendums in 2010.
 In Réunion, the creation of a second department for the southern part of the island has been debated for some time.